Much-needed affordable homes set for village

-Fifteen affordable homes could be built on arable land in Southrepps, near Cromer.
+Fifteen affordable homes could be built on agricultural land in a north Norfolk village.

 You may also want to watch:

 The application will be discussed at the NNDC offices in Holt Road, Cromer at 9.30am on Thursday, January 9.

 - 2 Tributes to popular entertainer after death following tragic accident